javiervalcarce/audiosignalanalyzer/README.md

 # thd-analyzer
-A total harmonic distortion analyzer for audio signals.
+A spectrum analyzer for audio signals.
 Uses ALSA API so it compiles only for Linux.